Capppo/couchbase-user-profile-store/README.md

 **/setdb/your-db-server-public-ip-address**

-if connection succesfull the json response is something like that
+if connection successful the json response is something like that

 **DB ready, found xx 'query' type docs** (see beyond for more details on this docs)